 Optimize your images or consider keeping them to a minimum to improve the load time of your Landing pages.

 If you’re going to be using videos with audio, you definitely don’t want them set to auto-play.
 This can create a major frustration for people, and you will lose their conversion.
 Instead, wait for the user to perform some kind of gesture beforehand.
-For example, wait for the user to scroll down the cellphone page, then auto play the media muted, or simply give the user full control to play the media themselves with the audio on.
+For example, wait for the user to scroll down the mobile page, then auto play the media muted, or simply give the user full control to play the media themselves with the audio on.

 If you must autoplay the video, do so with the sound muted.
 If the user gains interest in they can unmute it themselves giving control back to the user.